thomassuedbroecker/ce-cns-multi-tenant/documentation/details-quarkus-extract-tenant.md

 These are the steps:

 1. Provide a REST endpoint for each tenant
-2. Extract inside the invoked endpoint the JWT access-token and set the right configuration for the given tenant, that means in this case the Keycloak realm.
+2. Extract the invoked endpoint from the `rootcontext` and set the right configuration in the `CustomTenantConfigResolver` class for the given tenant, that means in this case for the `Keycloak realm`.
 3. Based on the known tenant invoke the right endpoint of the `articles service`.
     1. Create REST client for each tenant
     2. Invoke the right client